 He has taught as part of the Music Theory Faculty of the Peabody Conservatory since 1998 .
 Previously he taught the undergraduate core sequence, orchestration, and Introduction to Rock Music on the Homewood Campus.
 He won the 2006 Excellence in Teaching Award from the Peabody Chapter of the Johns Hopkins Alumni Association.
 He continues to teach graduate seminars on twentieth century music and the Beethoven string quartets.

 He is the author/editor of Orchestration: An Anthology of Writings (Routledge, 2006) and co-author, with Phyllis Bryn-Julson, of the book Inside Pierrot lunaire (Scarecrow Press, 2009).
 His translation/commentary “Anatomie et physiologie de l’orchestre by Delius and Papus” appears in Theoria 15 (2008).
 More recently, he has written shorter pieces on Amy Winehouse, the assessment of student learning in the music school, and musical accomplishment and the bibliography on Instrumentation and Orchestration for Oxford.

 His works have been performed by the New York New Music Ensemble, Luna Ensemble, and the Peabody Opera Theater.
 He has been recognized by Meet the Composer, the Maryland State Arts Council, and ASCAP.
-Most recently, his opera Piecing it Apart was premiered by the Figaro Project.
+His opera Piecing it Apart was premiered by the Figaro Project.

 A native of Baltimore, Paul Mathews earned his D.M.A. in composition at The Peabody Conservatory, where he studied with Jean Eichelberger Ivey, Ronald Caltabiano, and Robert Sirota.
 He was elected to Pi Kappa Lambda.
 He earned prior degrees from Towson University (Music & English) and The Pennsylvania State University (Composition & Theory).
 As a teenager, he studied percussion at the Peabody Preparatory.